vesoft-inc/nebula-docs/docs/manual-EN/5.appendix/vid-partition.md

 - `partition_number` is the number of partition for the graph space where the `VID` is located, namely the value of `partition_num` in the [CREATE SPACE](../2.query-language/4.statement-syntax/1.data-definition-statements/create-space-syntax.md) statement.
 - `partition ID` the ID for the partition where the `VID` is located.

-Therefore, if you want some certain vertices to locate on the same partition (i.e. on the same machine), you can control the generation of the `VID`s by using the preceding formula.
+For example, if there are 100 partitions, the vertices with `VID` 1, 11, 101, 1001 will be stored on the same partition.

 In addition, the correspondence between the `partition ID` and the machines are random.
 Therefore, you can't assume that any two partitions are located on the same machine.